Cohabitation – Will Alimony End?

 What constitutes proof that the alimony recipient is “living with another person”?
 There are some obvious ways to prove that a boyfriend or girlfriend has moved into the alimony recipient’s residence, such as a change in postal address or driver’s license.
 Less obvious ways include checking if the boyfriend or girlfriend has “posted” his or her new address on social media or inquiring as to whether the couple shares a medical or automobile insurance plan.
-Other evidence may include the sharing of household chores such as walking the dog or mowing the lawn.
+Other evidence may include owning property together or being joint obligors on the mortgage to a residence.

 What constitutes proof that the alimony recipient’s financial needs have changed as a result of living together with his or her girlfriend?
 Obvious ways to show the financial impact of cohabitation includes contributing to the household expenses such as rent, mortgage or utilities.
 Less obvious ways include showing that the couple shares other sorts of expenses such as groceries, housekeeping or even vacation expenses.

 What do I do if cohabitation is at issue?